-Here is the situation… You just received a year-end bonus at work.
+Here is the situation… You just received a bonus from work.
 What do you do with it?

 Buy yourself the newest iPhone?

 From top to bottom, here is how you should prioritize your inflow of capital:

 Always have an emergency fund.
 Ideally, a savings account that you cannot easily access.
 I recommend keeping 4-6 months of essential monthly spending saved away.
 Treat this as a safety net, used only for emergencies.
 This should be out-of-sight, out-of-mind to prevent you from dipping into the funds.